-4. Download ministry apps for your time on the go!
+4. Download ministry apps and podcasts for your time on the go!
 Even when I can’t sit down and journal, I enjoy reading or listening to the Word digitally in other random moments—like when I’m washing dishes, nursing the baby at 3am or waiting for a doctor’s appointment.

 Blessed is the man